Estimating Respiratory Effort from Nocturnal Breathing Sounds for Obstructive Sleep Apnoea Screening: EXPERIMENTAL SETUP

-We first implemented an audio-only baseline using a similar CNN backbone and training procedure but without respiratory inputs, following~\cite{romeroObstructiveSleepApnea2023a}.
-The model comprised three convolutional blocks with 16, 32, and 64 filters, each followed by batch normalisation, ReLU activation, and max-pooling.
-The resulting feature maps were flattened, projected to a 512-dimensional vector, and then passed through a final fully connected layer with sigmoid activation to produce single logit.
+We first implemented an audio-only baseline that mirrors the backbone architecture and training procedure of our proposed model, but without any respiratory-related inputs, following~\cite{romeroObstructiveSleepApnea2023a}.
+The network consists of three convolutional blocks with 16, 32, and 64 filters, respectively.
+Each block comprises convolution, batch normalisation, ReLU activation, and max-pooling.
+The resulting feature maps are flattened and projected to a 512-dimensional embedding, which is passed through a final fully connected layer with sigmoid activation to produce a single output score.

-We then evaluated our proposed latent-space fusion (LSF) model, which concatenated a frozen respiratory embedding (inferred from audio) with the audio-encoder output and passed the fused vector through a fusion layer and an MLP for classification.
+For reference, we also report results from an oracle system that directly uses ground-truth respiratory effort signals, as reported in \cite{romeroObstructiveSleepApnea2023a} on the same dataset.
+This oracle model represents an upper bound on performance achievable when high-quality respiratory measurements are available at inference time.

-For context, we also report an oracle results from prior work on the same dataset \cite{romeroObstructiveSleepApnea2023a} that uses reference respiratory effort, representing an upper bound on performance.
+Finally, we evaluated our proposed latent-space fusion (LSF) model.
+In this setting, a frozen respiratory embedding inferred from audio is concatenated with the output of the audio encoder.
+The fused representation is then passed through a fusion layer followed by a multi-layer perceptron (MLP) to produce the final classification output.